Tag Archives: Fitzcarraldo Editions

 The critically-acclaimed French writer Annie Ernaux is fast becoming one of my favourite chroniclers of the female experience.
 She writes with remarkable honesty, clarity and a note of vulnerability about various aspects of life, including adolescence, lovemaking, abortion and family.
 Throughout her work there is an interest in broader society, from social development and progression, to the relationship between individual and collective experiences.

 In Simple Passion (which clocks in at just under 40 pages), Ernaux reflects on the emotional impact of her two-year affair with an attractive married man in the late 1980s.
 Ernaux is approaching fifty at this time, while her lover — a smart, well-dressed Eastern European with a resemblance to Alain Delon — is thirteen years younger.
-The passion she feels for this man – referred to as ‘A’ in the book – is all-consuming, to the extent where virtually everything she does revolves around their liaison.
+The passion she feels for this man – referred to as ‘A’ in the book – is all-consuming, to the extent that virtually everything she does revolves around their liaison.

 I had no future other than the telephone call fixing our next appointment. (p.
 13)